andriesfilmer/gtd/cheatsheets/vim.md

 * [Vimcasts](http://vimcasts.org/)
 * [Let Vim Do the Typing - Video](https://www.youtube.com/watch?v=3TX3kV3TICU)

+## Open file

+    :e ..                              " With only enter you can browse to a file :e <tab>                           " With tab you can complete directories and filename.

 ## Command mode

     dd                                 " cut and copy current line